ric9176/openai-for-web-developers/README.md

 ## Exercise 2: Working with Structured Data

-### Part 1: Generate Structured Data
+### Generate Structured Data

 1. In `/pages/api/GenerateData` Implement your existing prompt along with a shape (schema) for the JSON you want the LLM to return.
 The data should include a product, idea, mission and a list of unique selling points, feel free to add more things!
 Check the code comments for hints.
 2. Complete the implemetation of the frontend in `ideaGeneratorStructured/page.tsx`.
 3. **Bonus**: Explore using Zod for your schema creation and validation with zodToJsonSchema, passing the LLM a JSON schema works well.
 This is also the approach taken by the [output parser from langchain](https://js.langchain.com/docs/modules/model_io/output_parsers/structured#structured-output-parser-with-zod-schema).
 You could try implementing your own or try using their output parser.

-## Exercise 4: Implement Streaming for Better User Experience
+## Exercise 3: Implement Streaming for Better User Experience

-### Part 1: Text Streaming with Vercel's openai-stream
+### Text Streaming with Vercel's openai-stream

 Note: We will use the Next13 app router for this section